ryansheehy0/Cheat_Sheets/Tools/How_A_CPU_Works/how_a_cpu_works.md

 | <img src="tri_state_gate.jpeg" width="250" > | <img src="tri_state_symbol.jpeg" width="250" > | <img src="tri_state_gates.jpeg" width="250" > |

 ## [Register](#how-a-cpu-works)
-A register is a module that is used to to store a word, same bits as the computer base, of memory inside the CPU.
+A register is a module that is used to store a word, same bits as the computer base, of memory inside the CPU.
 - The D Flip-Flop is used to store one bit of information

 |                                            |                                                   |
 |--------------------------------------------|---------------------------------------------------|
 | <img src="register_bit.jpeg" width="250" > | <img src="register_bit_symbol.jpeg" width="250" > |

+- Synchronous memory only reads in memory when the clock goes from low to high.
+- Asynchronous memory operates independently from the clock.

 ## [Arithmetic logic unit(ALU)](#how-a-cpu-works)
 The arithmetic logic unit (ALU) is the module in the CPU which does mathematical and logical operations.
 It is connected to registers and can transfer the results to the bus.